khadorkin/octon/README.md

 - `npm install` Install nodejs dependencies
 - `npm start:dev` Start the server and webpack

+## Docker

+`docker-compose -f docker/dev/docker-compose.yml up` The app will run on port 3000.

 Special thanks to [Quentin Saubadu](https://www.facebook.com/quentinsaubadu) for the logo and design!